Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Carolina has combined with its opponents to score more than 41.5 points in five of 12 games this season.
+- Carolina and its opponents have gone over the current 41-point total in five of 12 games this season.

+- Atlanta's games have gone over 41 points in seven of 12 chances this season.

-- The combined points per game average of the two teams, 37.7, is 3.8 points fewer than Sunday's over/under.
+- Sunday's over/under is 3.3 points higher than the combined 37.7 PPG average of the two teams.

-- The 48.8 points per game these two squads have allowed to opponents this season are 7.3 more than the 41.5 over/under in this contest.
+- The 48.8 points per game these two squads have allowed their opponents to score this season are 7.8 more than the 41 over/under in this contest.

-- The Panthers and their opponents have scored an average of 44.4 points per game in 2021, 2.9 more than Sunday's total.

-- The 48.0 PPG average total in Falcons games this season is 6.5 points more than this game's over/under.
+- The average total in Panthers games this season is 44.4, 3.4 points more than Sunday's over/under of 41.

+- In 2021, games involving the Falcons have averaged a total of 48.0 points, 7.0 more than the set total in this contest.

 Panthers stats and trends